Lestibournes/Openbox-Applicatons-Menu/README.md

 Explanation of the config file:

+* static - leave out or specify it with the value of false for pipemenu.
+Specify it with the value of true to generate a static menu.
+* id - the id of the static menu.
+If the manu is a pipemenu then this value is ignored.
+If it is missing then it will default to "root-menu".
 * files - the various files to be used for input output, etc.
   * header - menus to be inserted before the applications menus.
   * footer - menus to be inserted after the applications menus.